Rasin-dot/UI-UX-Experiment4/README.md

 ## Result:

-To Design a wireframe diagram for a generic application or website using Balsamiq is completed
+To Design a wireframe diagram for a generic application or website using Balsamiq is completed.